 Not all women have all of the above symptoms.
 Treatment usually depends on which symptoms are the most troublesome.
 Because the problem is mainly due to a lack of oestrogen, it can often be helped by replacing the oestrogen in your tissues.

 Oestrogen creams and other topical preparations

 A cream, vaginal tablet or ring containing oestrogen is often prescribed.
 A vaginal tablet is a very small tablet that you insert into your vagina with a small applicator.
-The ring is a soft, flexible ring with a centre that contains the oestrogen hormone.
+The ring is a soft, flexible ring, 55 mm across, with a centre that contains the oestrogen hormone.
 This ring releases a steady, low dose of oestrogen each day and it lasts for three months.

 These preparations work to restore oestrogen to your vagina and surrounding tissues without giving oestrogen to the whole body.
-Usually the treatment is used every day for about two weeks, and then twice a week for a further three months.
-After this the effect of the treatment is usually assessed by your doctor.
-This treatment usually works well but the symptoms may recur some time after stopping the treatment.
-Repeated courses of treatment are often necessary or many women simply use this treatment for a much longer period of time.
+Usually the treatment is used every day for about two weeks, and then twice a week for as long as is needed.
+This treatment usually works well but the symptoms may come back sometime after stopping the treatment.
+Occasionally a repeated course of using it daily for two weeks is needed.
 These preparations should not be used as additional lubrication during sex; lubricating gels should be used instead.

 Note: the oestrogen creams may damage latex condoms and diaphragms; if you are using these types of contraception then it would be preferable either to use vaginal tablets or the vaginal ring.